revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

     print(liData)
 ```

-- Each line within the file are saved as one part in the list. that the size of the list are the same because the range of lines within the file.
+- Each line within the file is saved as one part in the list.
+The size of the list remains same as the range of the lines lies within the file.
-- Reading a go in the list is very vital once you wish to manipulate the text in every line of the file. once reading file content within the list, you simply need to loop over every element within the list and perform your desired operation.
+- Once the file content is read within the list, we simply need to loop over every element within the list and perform the desired operation.

 </details>

 ---

-6.What are the file methods used to read the data from file?
+6.What are the file methods used to read the data from a file?

 <details><summary><b>Show Answer</b></summary>

-- There are three methods in python to read data from file.
+- There are three methods in python to read data from file,

-1.read(chars): In python read() method used to reads the specified number of characters from the current position.
+1.read(chars): In python, read() method is used to read the specified number of characters from the current position.

-2.readline(): This method reads the characters starting from the current reading position up to a newline character.
+2.readline(): This method reads the characters starting from the current reading position to a newline character.

 3.readlines(): This method reads all lines until the end of file and returns a list object.